MUKHETHWA1/Hackathon/README.md

 3. Cart: Allows users to review their current order.
 4. Recent Orders: Displays past orders for easy reordering.
 5. AI Customer Support: To showcase our skills, we integrated an AI assistant.
 Students can ask the AI for order suggestions, and it will provide recommendations.

+6. To run the application you need to connect it to the firebase database